Romance Languages MA - Spanish Literature & Cultural Studies

 GPTIs are eligible to teach in our Sevilla study abroad program at the TTU Sevilla Center after their first year of teaching at the TTU Lubbock campus.

 Note: Additional funding ($1,000-$5,000/year) may be available through the TTU Graduate School and the Department of Classical & Modern Languages & Literatures for competitive applications.

 Can I pursue the M.A. in Spanish Literature and Cultural Studies as an online degree?

 At the current moment we do not offer an online degree.

 When should I apply?
 When does the program begin?

-The deadline for applications is January 4, 2021 in order to begin Fall 2021.
+The deadline for applications is early January in order to begin in the Fall.
 We strongly prefer that students begin during the Fall semester (late August) as there are specific first-year courses offered in the fall semester.
 Additionally, there are several orientation programs prior to the first week of Fall courses that familiarizes new students with the Spanish & Portuguese program, the CMLL department, and the university.

 What transcripts are required with the application?

 Students must submit undergraduate degree transcripts, and when possible graduate degree transcripts.
 If these transcripts are in a language other than English, they will require an official translation.